The Hamptons: Food, Family, and History

 The Hamptons: Food, Family, and History is a cookbook written by Ricky Lauren in 2012.
 It also shares the life of the Lauren family in photographs and stories.

 Background

 Ricky Lauren and Ralph Lauren were married in 1964 and lived in Southampton, New York in a converted barn.
 They spent the summers on Long Island.
 The Laurens had two homes in Amagansett, from which Ralph commuted into New York City and a home in East Hampton.
+While in East Hampton, the family lived alongside a farmer's field, and picked vegetables and fruit for their dinner.
 In each place that they lived, Lauren was inspired by the locale, which resulted in different recipes and ways of entertaining.

 They now have a house in Montauk, on a cliff that overlooks a bird sanctuary.

 The book

 We would stroll to the field in the late afternoons after the heat of the day had passed.
 The children brought little brown bags with them, and we would collect our bounty.
 For the children, it was like a treasure hunt.